alyayman921/Thrust-Testbench/README.md

 6.  **Serial Monitor:**

     *   Click the 'Serial Monitor' button to expand/collapse a console window that displays raw serial communication data.
 You can also send commands directly via the input field at the bottom of this monitor.
+    * Sending 'c' Character to Serial port starts calibration of the esc.
+    * Sending 'i' makes you arm the motor and start a test.
+    * Sending any number after a test starts from 0 to 100 is equivalent to sending PWM signal to motor from 1000 to 2000.
+    * Sending 'e' is stop and disarm the motor, and ends the test, Note that for a manual test the Program will not store data to csv file
+## Project Structure

+*   `ThrustTestbench.py`: The main application file, containing the Tkinter GUI, test logic, data handling, and integration with serial communication.
+*   `serial_communicator.py`: A Python class for handling serial port communication (sending and reading data).
+*   `serial_sniffer.py`: A utility script to detect and list available serial ports on the system.
+*   `config_data.ini`: Configuration file for data logging and graphing settings (e.g., default X/Y axis for plots, autologging).
+*   `config_test.ini`: Configuration file for defining test parameters (e.g., PWM step, start, end, timestep).